WebKit/explainers/model/README.md

 }
 ```

+Note that the audio state is not related to the animation state, so the embedded audio may be played
+while embedded animations are paused and vice versa.

 ## DOM Events

 While the author may prevent any built-in interactive behavior for a `<model>` by ommitting the `interactive`